HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 ### Doctypes

 96.99% of the sampled pages use a doctype.
-That is useful, because, for historic reasons (“[to avoid triggering quirks mode](https://lists.w3.org/Archives/Public/public-html-comments/2009Jul/0020.html) in browsers”) HTML documents need to declare a document type.
+That is useful because for historic reasons (“[to avoid triggering quirks mode](https://lists.w3.org/Archives/Public/public-html-comments/2009Jul/0020.html) in browsers”) HTML documents need to declare a document type.

 What are the most popular ones?